Getting Started: How to run a meet up group

 • Mark your space

 It’s necessary to make your group visible to newcomers who might not recognise any faces.
 You could plant a bi or pan flag in the middle of your table, or use a larger flag as a table cloth.
 Be aware that using overt symbols of any sexuality may discourage people who are not yet out from attending.
 You could use an object instead.
 Pick something that wouldn’t normally be in that space, or something bright and eyecatching, and let your attendees know in advance what it will be.
-A stuffed purple unicorn is used by one Birmingham group.
+A stuffed unicorn is used by many groups, and Bi+ Brixton uses a large plush broccoli.

 If you’d like some resources to make available to your attendees, we are happy to provide theem.
 Find out more here.